ahmedfarag9/library_app/README.md

 Library-App Odoo module
 ====================

-A simple Odoo module to handle work at a library.
+An Odoo module to handle work at a library.